-Antea Cement is one of the major cement producers in Albania, with a plant, able to complete the entire technological process of transformation from raw materials to the final product.
-The Company through the technology installed in its plant, can produce both Clinker and Cement.
+Antea Cement is a major cement producer in Albania with a plant able to complete the entire technological process of transformation from raw materials to the final product.
+The Company, through the technology installed in its plant, can produce both Clinker and Cement.

-Clinker is a semi-product produced by the Company which can further be utilized by Antea Cement in the cement production, or it can be sold to other companies for production of cement, whereas the final product is cement of different types.
+Clinker is a semi-finished product which can either be further utilized by Antea Cement in the cement production process, or otherwise be sold to other companies for production of cement.
+The final product is cement of different types.

-The company sells its product in the domestic market as well as exports it in the international market.
+The company sells its products mainly in the domestic market as well as exports it internationally.